Civil Service Periodical Network Selected Model Essays Nursing case discussion model

 3.3 Prevention of instrument damage To prevent the occurrence of instrument damage, all nursing procedures must be strictly implemented.
 In the process of disinfection, cleaning, transportation and treatment of infectious pollutants, special care should be taken to avoid accidental damage.
 When injecting and collecting blood for patients, it is necessary to prevent accidental puncture of the needle with blood.
 Sharp instruments such as needles used by patients must be properly handled, put into puncture resistant collection containers, sterilize and destroy the shape, and reduce the chance of needle stab injuries.
 Positive protective measures should be taken when the operator's skin and mucous membrane are damaged.
 For HBV, HCV, HIV and other positive patients, disposable medical devices or supplies should be used to reduce the spread of blood borne diseases caused by secondary contact, and the articles used should be handled in strict accordance with the requirements of special infection management.

 3.4 Immune enhancement When nurses are accidentally stabbed or contaminated with blood, they should detect antibodies as soon as possible, and take corresponding treatment measures according to their immune status and antibody level, such as inoculation of hepatitis B vaccine.
-For diseases that can not be prevented by vaccines, medical observation can be carried out according to the characteristics of etiology, such as HCV and HIV.
-Nurses who often contact with corresponding pathogenic factors should be immunized and antibody levels should be regularly tested to ensure that the body is immune to blood borne pathogenic factors.
+The diseases that can not be prevented by vaccines can be observed according to the characteristics of etiology, such as HCV and HIV.
+Immune prevention shall be carried out for nursing staff who often contact with corresponding pathogenic factors, and antibody level shall be tested regularly to ensure that the body is immune to blood borne pathogenic factors.

 Chapter 4: Nursing Case Discussion Model